Bayli (singer)

-Bayli Mckeithan, known professionally as Bayli (stylized all caps), is an American Pop and R&B singer.
-Raised in Brooklyn, New York, she first gained fame as part of the music band The Skins, with which she released one EP and various singles.
-Following the group's hiatus in 2018, she began the solo project, BAYLI.
+Bayli Mckeithan, known professionally as Bayli (stylized as Bayli), is an American singer.
+Raised in Brooklyn, New York, she first gained recognition as part of the band The Skins, with which she released one EP and several singles.
+Following the group's hiatus in 2018, she began her solo career under a mononym.

 Career

 The Skins

 Bayli was the lead vocalist of Brooklyn-based rock band The Skins, which she formed as a teenager with her siblings Reef (drummer) and Kaya (bassist and vocalist), as well as with friends Russel Chell and Daisy Spencer (guitarists).
 The band was signed by Rick Rubin and released an EP, Still Sleep.
 The Skins went on tour with DNCE.

 Rolling Stone named The Skins as one of their top ten new artists to know in 2016.

-In 2018, The Skins went on hiatus after leaving their label; they eventually made an amicable decision to disband.
+In 2018, The Skins went on hiatus after leaving their label; they eventually decided to disband amicably.

 Solo career

-Bayli grew more interested in songwriting after the disbandment of The Skins, and with the encouragement of friends, decided to work as a solo artist.
-In explaining the decision, she stated that she felt her purpose was to share what she was creating, and that she needed to release her own music to "gain clarity."
-Bayli released her solo debut single, "MYOB: Or Whatever" in 2018.
+Bayli released her solo debut single, "MYOB: Or Whatever", in 2018.
 The song was co-written with Justin Tranter.
-She subsequently released R&B single "Underneath," which featured on her mixtape "SUMMER."
+She subsequently released R&B single "Underneath", which featured on her mixtape Summer.